rweigel/phys305/flux.md

 $$\mathbf{E}\cdot \mathbf{A} = \mathbf{E}\cdot A\hat{\mathbf{n}}=\mathbf{E}\cdot \hat{\mathbf{n}}A\,.$$

-The choice of $n$ as the variable name is because $\hat{\mathbf{n}}$ is normal (perpendicular) to A. In Example 22.2 of the textbook, the equation $\mathbf{E}\cdot \hat{\mathbf{n}}A$ is used and we provide more details about this example later in this section.
+The choice of $n$ as the variable name is because $\hat{\mathbf{n}}$ is normal (perpendicular) to A. In Example 22.2 of the textbook, the equation $\mathbf{E}\cdot \hat{\mathbf{n}}A$ is used and we provide more dsigmails about this example later in this section.
 For an alternative derivation of the last three equations, see Section 22.2 of the textbook.
 There is quite a bit of notation to digest in Section 22.2 and above.
 If you get lost, recall the last two diagrams or Figure 22.6 of the textbook.
 To help remember all of the relationships, attempt to recreate the last two diagrams from memory.

 In the above, an area vector was drawn in the direction of a vector perpendicular to a surface.
 You may have noticed that one can always draw two vectors perpendicular to a surface (the vectors point in opposite directions).
 Which to choose?
 The convention used for electric flux calculations is that if the surface is closed, the area vector points outwards.
 If the surface is not closed, one must state the direction used for the area vector or you will be asked for the magnitude of the electric flux, so the choice of direction does not matter.